2leonardo/Alexandria/General/ClickUp/DevHandover.md

 ### Footer
 ## Blocks
 ### Glossary for blocks
-🔗 Block has components
+🔗 Block has components\
-🔒 Block has no components
+🔒 Block has no components\
-🧩 Block has components used by other blocks
+🧩 Block has components used by other blocks\
-⚡ Block has AJAX
+⚡ Block has AJAX\
-📮 Block uses one or more post-types
+📮 Block uses one or more post-types\
-🆕 New block - This is only relevant when working on an existing site (either inherited or reworked) ♻️ Old block - This is only relevant when working on an existing site (either inherited or reworked Whenever a block can have its acf field type easily inferred (e.g. text, textarea), its type will be omitted.
+🆕 New block - This is only relevant when working on an existing site (either inherited or reworked)\
+♻️ Old block - This is only relevant when working on an existing site (either inherited or reworked

+Whenever a block can have its acf field type easily inferred (e.g. text, textarea), its type will be omitted.\
-When a field has multiple types inferred it will be left to the discretion of the dev to decide its type CTA is always acf: link
+When a field has multiple types inferred it will be left to the discretion of the dev to decide its type.\
+CTA is always acf: link.\
-Clones on page builder do not have to be prefixed, as they are found in loop context
+Clones on page builder do not have to be prefixed, as they are found in loop context.
 ## Post Types
 ## Components
 ## Site's Schema